albysmith/XR-Data-Dependency/README.md

 ## A port of all the XR ships!

 ## Installation Instructions
     Egosoft will not let us distribute XR assets en mass for fear that someone will come along and remake XR.

     So, with permission, we are distributing a program to move the XR assets already on your computer into your extensions.
     We also include xml to define and balance each ship.

     Included is a configuration file called config.toml which includes 3 variables.
-You may need to edit their values to fit your setup
+You may need to edit their values to fit your setup.

 Your Root Mod Folder:
 ##### output_path = "C:/Program Files/Steam/steamapps/common/X4 Foundations/Extensions"
 Your XR Install: